-4.1 For implementation of commissioning activities personnel may need to be licensed by the nuclear regulatory authority according to national regulations.

-4.2 The commissioning program should be implemented in stages/sub-stages so that at the end of each stage a review of the results can be performed to support the decision whether the commissioning program shall continue to the next stage, or whether the succeeding stages need to be modified as a consequence of results obtained or because some activities in the stage have not been undertaken or have not been completed.

-4.3 The commissioning program should be implemented consistent with requirements of the management system.
-To this end, all contractors and subcontractors, involved in the commissioning process should ensure that their own arrangements meet the requirements of the management system.
+- 4.1 For implementation of commissioning activities some personnel may need to be formally authorized / licensed according to national regulations.
+For implementation of commissioning activities personnel may need to be licensed by the nuclear regulatory authority according to national regulations. - 4.2 The commissioning program should be implemented in stages/sub-stages in accordance with the principles described in "Stages of Commissioning" (2.16) and further described in "Testing Stages and Sequences" (4.28), so that at the end of each stage a review of the results can be performed to support the decision whether the commissioning program shall continue to the next stage, or whether the succeeding stages need to be modified as a consequence of results obtained or because some activities in the stage have not been undertaken or have not been completed. - 4.3 The commissioning program should be implemented consistent with requirements of the management system of the responsible organization.
+To this end, all contractors and subcontractors, involved in the commissioning process should ensure that their own arrangements meet the requirements of the management system of the responsible organization.

-4.4 There could be tests performed off-site on SSC which need to be considered as part of the commissioning process.
-In such cases specific justification should be provided showing the validity of the performed tests to the current installed conditions of the SSC and related functional and physical interfaces.

-4.5 The commissioning process should be documented in compliance with the licensee management system.
-The documentation showing the testing and results, analysis, deviations and dispositions should be kept for the lifecycle of the NPP.

-4.6 The NPP design, operational and safety documentation should be updated during the commissioning process according to the test results and resolution of deviations.
+- 4.4 There could be tests performed off-site on SSC which need to be considered as part of the commissioning process.
+In such cases specific justification should be provided showing the validity of the performed tests to the current installed conditions of the SSC and related functional and physical interfaces. - 4.5 The commissioning process should be documented in compliance with the licensee operating organization management system.
+The documentation showing the testing and results, analysis, deviations and dispositions should be kept by the operating organization for the lifecycle of the NPP. - 4.6 The NPP design, operational and safety documentation should be updated during the commissioning process according to the test results and resolution of deviations.